mmark-md/mmark/README.md

   fact, this would make every line a separate block quote).
 * Paragraphs can be interrupted by unordered list and ordered lists with any valid starting index.
+* HTML blocks are not supported because the syntax conflicts with autolinks and the feature is a hack to compensate for the lack of extensibility and customization in the original markdown.

 Inline-level parsing: